To apply for an Absentee Ballot, fill out the downloadable Absentee Ballot Application form, then mail or hand deliver it to:

 - The last day for Absentee Voting is the Monday prior to Election Day at 2:00 P.M..

 - Do not drop your Absentee Ballots off at your polling location.
 They will not be counted.

-- All ballots must be post marked the day before the election and received within 10 days after Election Day.
+- All mail ballots must be post marked by the day before the election and received within 10 days after Election Day.